Malai Paneer; a delicious appetizer made in the Air Fryer that is easy to make and tastes just like the one made on a grill.

 What is Malai Paneer

-Malai Paneer is a popular appetizer using malai i.e. cream and paneer i.e. cottage cheese.
+Malai Paneer is a popular appetizer using malai i.e. cream and paneer i.e. Indian cottage cheese.
 It is a delicious recipe with not many ingredients.

 The way they serve it in restaurants is either off the skewers or in a plate with cilantro chutney and ketchup.

 I changed that up and made a tray bake using the same ingredients.
-Plus, I make it in the air fryer; making it super mess free and easy.
+Plus, I make it in the air fryer; making it super mess-free and easy.

 The recipe uses a mix of vegetables along with paneer to make a perfectly nutritious bowl.
 Plus, the entire mix works brilliantly to make naan wraps or even kathi rolls.